 2. Next, you'd want to make the board Public so everybody on the internet can view it.
 You can also invite users and customer-facing teams by sharing a link.

-Aside: You'd want to centralize your feature requests, so if you collect feature requests from any other channels like emails, do add them to the Trello board to ensure those requests are at one place and not all over the place.
+Aside: You'd want to centralize your feature requests, so if you collect feature requests from any other channels like emails, do add them to the Trello board to ensure those requests are at one place and not all over the place for your SaaS.

 3. Create the following columns: Start here, Planned, Up Next, In Progress, Done.
 This would easily communicate to customers what features have been requested, what you're currently working on, and what's coming next as well as an easy-to-understand process for the team to discuss, sort, and prioritize feature requests